arnabganguly/polymarket-native-concept/README.md

 # Polymarket+ — Product Concept Prototype

-A high-fidelity, Polymarket-inspired product concept prototype built for a Roundtable Research interview.
+A high-fidelity, Polymarket-inspired product concept prototype built for a Roundtable Research.
 It starts from Polymarket's existing market page UX and extends it with four proposed strategic pillars — **Understand, Trust, Participate, Distribute** — designed to feel like a native evolution of the product rather than a bolted-on research tool.